 With more than $30 billion currently set aside in trust funds, you may qualify for substantial compensation if you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis.
 Fill out our form to receive our free Financial Compensation Packet.
-Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.
+Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

-The company created its empire around Raymark-brand brakes, which since the products’ beginnings, were littered with asbestos.
-For numerous years, the company knew of the dangers of asbestos, yet ignored all warning signs for profit.
-Per internal documents, records reveal that the past president of Raymark had a long history of suppressing information about using asbestos in the company’s products, which was later on one of the reasons that it lost so many lawsuits.
-In fact, records indicate that Sumner, on several occasions, hid evidence presented to the company that asbestos indeed dangerous, so that the financial gain could continue.
+According to internal documents, records reveal that the past president of Raymark had a long history of suppressing information about using asbestos in the company’s products, which became one of the reasons that it lost so many lawsuits.

 Raymark Lawsuits and Bankruptcy

-In the 1980s, years after the Environmental Protection Agency (EPA) warned of the dangers of asbestos to humans, the company stopped using the toxic mineral in its products.
+In the 1980s, years after the Environmental Protection Agency (EPA) warned of the dangers of asbestos to humans, the company stopped using the toxic set of minerals in its products.

 Raymark Environmental Exposure

 A total of 41 residential homes were affected after decades of Raymark dumping hazardous wastes.
-Fortunately, at least 29 of the properties have since been cleaned up.
+So far, at least 29 of the properties have since been cleaned up.

-Additionally, schools, playgrounds, and public buildings were so contaminated due to Raymarks’ negligence that the Agency for Toxic Substances and Disease Registry (ATSDR) warned the public that they risk infection via clothing, soil, and simply breathing air.
+Schools, playgrounds, and public buildings were so contaminated due to Raymark’s negligence that the Agency for Toxic Substances and Disease Registry (ATSDR) warned the public that they were at risk of infection via clothing, soil, and simply breathing air.

 Additional Resources for Asbestos Victims

 Remember, if you’ve been diagnosed with an asbestos-related illness, there is a good chance you’ll qualify for considerable compensation.
-Remember to fill out our from to get your free Financial Compensation Packet, with information on asbestos and mesothelioma lawyers in your area.
+Remember to fill out our form to get your free Financial Compensation Packet, with information on asbestos and mesothelioma lawyers in your area.